eigenlambda123/java_reference/Chapter01-BreakingTheSurface/README.md

 ## Chapter 1 – Breaking the Surface

-### Goal:

-To introduce the **basic structure of Java programs**, including classes, the `main()` method, statements, conditionals, and simple loops.
+This chapter introduces the **basic structure of Java programs**, including classes, the `main()` method, statements, conditionals, and simple loops.
 This chapter gets your feet wet with Java syntax and how programs run.

 ---